SzyJar/e-shop-site/README.md

 ![image](https://github.com/SzyJar/e-shop-site/assets/107247457/28d1a4fc-1738-4c9a-9b68-9fea32d7e216)

-User can login or create new account, after login it is possible to add new items to store database.
+User can login or create new account, after login it is possible to add new items to the database.

 # API Endpoints